BartMassey/pipe-rs/README.md

-# pipe-rs
+# pipefile
 Copyright (c) 2016 Bart Massey

 This Rust crate allows creating UNIX pipes for use in other things.
-It's pretty simple.
+There are *many* other such crates, but this one's ridiculously simple and has a `File` based interface.
 There's documentation and a test example.

 # License